-Frans Hals, master in human expression, precursor to the Impressionists
+Frans Hals, Zoom lecture, enjoying master in human expression, precursor to the Impressionists

 Frans Hals, precursor to Impressionists.
 A great PowerPoint presentation available with Zoom, of his of his best works, worldwide.
 Over the last 50 years, the author Drs Kees Kaldenbach has visited the best art museums in the world and is now presenting his personal pick of the crop of 200 paintings made by master painter Frans Hals.

 Frans Hals had many children, all needing food and clothing.
 However, his career faltered around 1660.
-Exceptionally, the city of Haarlem, traditionally the supporter of the best painters, started to give him an annual donation of Fl 200, starting in 1664 up to his death in 1682.
+Exceptionally, the city of Haarlem, traditionally the supporter of the best painters, started to give him an annual subsidy of Fl 200, starting in 1664 up to his death in 1682.
 This was highly unusual and irregular in The Netherlands.
-Up to extreme old age he kept on making group portraits of board members of Old Age Homes.
+Up to extreme old age he kept on making group portraits of board members of Old Age Homes and other city institutions.

 This PowerPoint presentation is available anytime, Live, via Zoom, presented by art historian Drs Kees Kaldenbach.
 Organise a quality hour for your family and friends!